IanTheWrong/Sinclair/README.md

 resets your password, will ask for your username in order to reset.

 **set:**
 adds a new login credential.
-Origin is what the username password is for, i.e Discord, Reddit, Github
+Origin is what the username password is for, i.e Discord, Reddit, Github, e621

 **get:**
 gets one of your already saved credentials, based on the origin